AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 For information on security updates, see [[!DNL Experience Manager] security bulletins page](https://helpx.adobe.com/security/products/experience-manager.html).

+## Known issues in Experience Manager 6.5.10.0 {#known-issues}

+* As [!DNL Microsoft Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss EAP 7.1], [!DNL Microsoft Windows Server 2019] does not support turnkey installations for [!DNL AEM Forms 6.5.10.0].

+* If you are upgrading your [!DNL Experience Manager] instance from 6.5 to 6.5.10.0 version, you can view `RRD4JReporter` exceptions in the `error.log` file.
+To resolve the issue, restart the instance.

+* If you install [!DNL Experience Manager] 6.5 Service Pack 10 or a previous service pack on [!DNL Experience Manager] 6.5, the runtime copy of your assets custom workflow model (created in `/var/workflow/models/dam`) is deleted.
+To retrieve your runtime copy, Adobe recommends to synchronize the design-time copy of the custom workflow model with its runtime copy using the HTTP API:
+`<designModelPath>/jcr:content.generate.json`.

+* Users can rename a folder in a hierarchy in [!DNL Assets] and publish a nested folder to [!DNL Brand Portal].
+However, the title of the folder is not updated in [!DNL Brand Portal] until the root folder is republished.

+* When a user selects to configure a field for the first time in an adaptive form, the option to save a configuration does not display in Properties Browser.
+Selecting to configure some other field of the adaptive form in the same editor resolves the issue.

+* The following errors and warning messages may display during installation of Experience Manager 6.5.x.x:
+  * “When the Adobe Target integration is configured in Experience Manager using the Target Standard API (IMS authentication), then exporting Experience Fragments to Target results in wrong offer types getting created.
+Instead of type “Experience Fragment”/source “Adobe Experience Manager,” Target creates several offers with type “HTML”/source “Adobe Target Classic.”
+  * `com.adobe.granite.maintenance.impl.TaskScheduler`: No maintenance windows found at granite/operations/maintenance.
+  * Adaptive Form server-side validation fails when aggregate functions such as SUM, MAX, and MIN are used (CQ-4274424).
+  * `com.adobe.granite.maintenance.impl.TaskScheduler` - No maintenance windows found at granite/operations/maintenance.
+  * Hotspot in a Dynamic Media interactive image is not visible when previewing the asset through Shoppable Banner viewer.
+  * `com.adobe.cq.social.cq-social-jcr-provider bundle com.adobe.cq.social.cq-social-jcr-provider:1.3.5 (395)[com.adobe.cq.social.provider.jcr.impl.SpiSocialJcrResourceProviderImpl(2302)]` : Timeout waiting for reg change to complete unregistered.

 ## [!DNL Adobe Experience Manager] 6.5.9.0 {#experience-manager-6590}

 [!DNL Adobe Experience Manager] 6.5.9.0 includes new features, key customer-requested enhancements, and performance, stability, and security improvements, that are released since the availability of 6.5 release in April 2019.
 The service pack is installed on [!DNL Adobe Experience Manager] 6.5.